tdep-developers/tdep-tutorials/05_lineshape/README.md

 mpirun /path/to/TDEP/bin/lineshape --highsymmetrypoint GM -qg 3 3 3 --temperature 100 >hsp.log
 ```

 Here the temperature can be replaced by the one from your sampling and the proper path to the TDEP binaries needs to be added.
-The flag -qg (standing for --qpoint_grid) defines the density of the q-point mesh for Brillouin zone integrations, therefore needs to be converged.
-We can start, however, by examining what we got from this calculation.
+The flag -qg (standing for --qpoint_grid) defines the density of the q-point mesh for Brillouin zone integrations, therefore needs to be converged, as well as the number of samples and cutoffs for the forceconstants just like in other tutorials.
+For now we can just use some reasonable value for the cutoffs (in case you're using Silicon like in the examples, an -rc2 of 6 and -rc3 of 3 should work fine) and number of configurations (you can use, for example, 32 configurations for now) and start by examining what we got from this calculation.

 -  After running, a file named `outfile.phonon_self_energy.hdf5` will be created.
 This file contains all the information pertaining not only to the real and imaginary parts of the self-energy, but also contains the computed values for the spectral function for each phonon mode.
 In order to access this, we have to be able to read hdf5 format files.
 A snippet for Python with hdf5 is provided below:
 ```